kwanLeeFrmVi/william-calendar/what-not-to-do.md

    - Did not clarify with the team which features were critical to preserve.
    - Did not document the original working behavior before starting.

+6. **Ignoring Project Constraints (Drag-to-Select)**
+   - Attempted to implement a feature (drag-to-select) that required ejecting from Expo Go.
+   - Failed to confirm early if such a change was acceptable within the project's constraints (e.g., staying within Expo Go).
+   - Led to wasted effort and a broken feature that had to be reverted.

 ## What To Do Instead

 - **If it works, don't fix it.**